Scriptivox logoScriptivox

 Delivery behavior

-For reliable delivery, we recommend using webhooks as a speed optimization alongside polling GET /v1/transcribe/{id} as a fallback.
+For reliable delivery, treat webhooks as a latency optimization and poll GET /v1/transcribe/{id} as a fallback.
+Live API uptime is published at status.scriptivox.com.

 Best practices

-• Always verify signatures — Check the HMAC-SHA256 signature before trusting any payload.
+• Always verify signatures — Check the HMAC-SHA256 signature against the raw body before trusting any payload.

-• Check timestamps — Reject webhooks with timestamps older than 5 minutes to prevent replay attacks.
+• Check timestamps — Reject webhooks with X-Scriptivox-Timestamp older than 5 minutes to prevent replay attacks.

 • Use HTTPS — Always use HTTPS for production webhook URLs.
 HTTP is allowed for local development only.

-• Use polling as fallback — Since webhooks are not retried, poll GET /v1/transcribe/{id} as a backup to ensure you don't miss completions.
+• Poll as a fallback — Since webhooks are never retried, also poll GET /v1/transcribe/{id} so a single dropped delivery does not strand a job.

 API Reference